tamoghnaojha/tamoghnaojha.github.io/_pages/activity.md

 ### Invited Talks
 * Keynote: ICACIE 2022, Cuttack, India (Dec.
 2022)
-* Resource Person: Faculty Development Programme on “ Applications of Machine Learning and the Internet of Things in Smart Cities”, EICT, NIT Warangal and Techno College of Engineering, Agartala (June 2023)
+* Resource Person: Faculty Development Programme on “Applications of Machine Learning and the Internet of Things in Smart Cities”, EICT, NIT Warangal and Techno College of Engineering, Agartala (June 2023)

 ### Conference Organizing Committee Member